-- In standby mode press the left soft key () Menu.
-The first of several menus appear in the display. - 2.
-Use the navigation key to browse through the menus in your phone. - Press to enter the menu or sub menu that appears in the display. - 4.
-Press the right soft key (:) Back to return to the previous menu.
+- 1. In standby mode press the left soft key () Menu.
+The main menus display. - 2.
+Use the navigation key to browse through the menus in your phone. - 3.
+Press conter the menu or sub menu that is highlighted in the display.

-Return to the previous menu
+Return to a previous menu